NCMHCE New Narrative Exam Alert

 How will the transition to the narrative exam affect my subscription

-Right now, when you purchase a subscription to our site, you have access to
+Right now, when you purchase a subscription to our site, you will have access to study material for both the simulation format AND narrative format.

 How long will I have access to the simulation exam study material